coobas/yoyo-migrations/README.rst

 Yoyo database migrations
 ========================

-Yoyo is a Python database schema migration tool.
-You write migrations as Python scripts containing raw SQL statements or Python functions.
+Yoyo is a database schema migration tool.
+You write database migrations as Python scripts containing raw SQL statements or Python functions.

 What does yoyo-migrations do?
 -----------------------------

-As your database applications evolves, changes to the database schema may be required.
-Yoyo lets you write migration scripts in Python containing SQL statements to migrate your database schema.
+As your database application evolves, changes to the database schema may be required.
+Yoyo lets you write migration scripts in Python containing SQL statements to migrate your database schema to a new version.

 A simple migration script looks like this:

 .. code::python